 Considering that it was Easter Sunday, finding WiFi turned out to be a challenge.
 Even McDonald’s was closed.
 Luckily KFC was open!
 We jumped online to send Alicia a message and grabbed lunch while we were there.

 Though it hardly seems like a fitting Easter lunch, we hadn’t been to KFC in years.
 It was actually a treat, particularly the ice cream cones we bought with a 5 euro bill some friends in Oregon gave us with a going-away card when we moved to Europe.

 Thanks, Kat & Joe!

-It seemed strangely ironic that Two Small Potatoes from Idaho – where our potatoes are world-famous – would have lunch on Easter in Pamplona, Spain.
+It seemed strangely ironic that Two Small Potatoes from Idaho – where our potatoes are world famous – would have lunch on Easter at KFC in Pamplona, Spain.
 It was one of those moments where it really struck me how odd life is and how you can never imagine where you’ll end up.

 But on to some sightseeing!

 Things to Do in Pamplona, Spain